Sign-up for our email newsletter and stay connected.

 NFF believes in the value of matching the cutting-edge knowledge acquired at the graduate level of universities with practical, hands-on experience.
-The purposes of the Conservation Connect Fellowship Program are to align NFF’s collaboration and conservation work with a practicum and experiential education opportunity, and to build a cohort of next generation leaders in the field of natural resource conflict resolution.
+The purposes of the Conservation Connect Fellowship Program are to align NFF’s collaboration and conservation work with a practicum and experiential education opportunity, and to build a cohort of next generation leaders in the field of collaborative conservation.
+The NFF will strive to meet each fellow’s learning objectives while also effectively extending the capacity of NFF and its partners to deliver community engagement and conservation results for National Forests and Grasslands.

-The NFF will match each fellow to a practicum at the NFF Missoula office, an NFF field office, or a partner host organization for a practicum.
-The practicum will take place over the summer or the academic year, with specific dates to be determined individually.
-The summer practicum schedule will require the fellow to complete their 310 hours over ten to twelve weeks during the summer of 2023.
+The NFF will interview candidates and strive to match selected fellows with one of their preferred projects, as indicated in the application.
+Practicum work will take place over the summer and/or the academic year, with specific dates to be determined individually.
+The summer practicum schedule will require the fellow to complete their 245 hours over 8-10 weeks during the summer of 2025.
 The academic year practicum is the same number of hours spread over a longer timeframe.
+As part of their practicum, fellows may spend a portion of their time (up to 20%) performing tasks associated with nonprofit administration, such as meeting agenda development, notetaking, or organizational support.
+Please click here to see a list of all 2025 practicum projects.

 Fellows are required to participate in a post-fellowship evaluation process conducted by NFF.
 NFF will collect feedback and metrics on fellows’ experiences and accomplishments throughout the 12-month period.